Hôtel Hannon

-Location

-The Hôtel Hannon is located at 1, avenue de la Jonction/Verbindingslaan, at the corner of the Avenue Brugmann/Brugmannlaan, in Saint-Gilles, "in a neighbourhood which, even today, remains a sacred district of architectural jewels."
+The Hôtel Hannon is located at 1, avenue de la Jonction/Verbindingslaan, at the corner of the Avenue Brugmann/Brugmannlaan, in the municipality of Saint-Gilles, "in a neighbourhood which, even today, remains a sacred district of architectural jewels."

 History

-Édouard Hannon was an engineer with the Solvay company and the long-time manager of Solvay's sodium carbonate plant at Dombasle-sur-Meurthe, just south of Nancy, France, as well as a painter, art critic and photographer.
-He gave the task of conceiving and building his new house to his friend Jules Brunfaut, asking him to use the Art Nouveau style that Hannon loved very much and that was popular both in Brussels and Nancy.
+Édouard Hannon was an engineer with Solvay S.A., a major chemicals company, and the long-time manager of Solvay's sodium carbonate plant at Dombasle-sur-Meurthe, just south of Nancy, France.
+He was also a painter, art critic and photographer.

+Hannon gave the task of conceiving and building his new house to his friend Jules Brunfaut, asking him to use the Art Nouveau style that Hannon loved very much and that was popular both in Brussels and Nancy.
 The house was occupied by the Hannon family until 1965.
 Upon the death of the original owner's daughter, the property was abandoned, vandalised, and eventually threatened with demolition.
-In 1973, the daughter of Jules Brunfaut consulted the Royal Commission of Monuments and Sites and made enquiries as to the status of this work of her father, which was still unoccupied; as a result of her efforts, the exterior of the building was classified as a historic monument in 1976.
+In 1973, Jules Brunfaut's daughter consulted the Royal Commission of Monuments and Sites and made enquiries as to the status of this work of her father, which was still unoccupied; as a result of her efforts, the building's exterior was classified as a protected monument in 1976.
 The building was acquired by the municipality of Saint-Gilles in 1979, the interior was classified in 1983, and the building underwent a significant renovation between 1984 and 1989.

 In 1988, the Hôtel Hannon was put at the disposal of the Espace photographique Contretype, which, in addition to conserving the photographic work of Édouard Hannon, works to promote creative photography through expositions, retrospectives of artists, conferences and their publications.
 After having occupied the Hôtel until 2014, Contretype moved to the Cité Fontainas, another building in Saint-Gilles.

 In 2022, the entirely renovated building will become a museum, under the auspices of the team at the Horta Museum.
 Visitors will be able to rediscover the furniture of Émile Gallé, which will return to its original home.